Cairo Knife Fight: Former

-Aaron Tokona is known for bands Weta, The Superjesus and Fly My Pretties among other music groups.
+Aaron Tokona was known for bands Weta, The Superjesus and Fly My Pretties among other music groups.

 Discography

 Iron

 "Iron" – EP (20 July 2009), mastered by Greg Calbi, Mixed by Neil Baldock (tracks 1–6, 8–10) and Steve Fowler (track 7), recorded by Neil Baldock and Steve Fowler (4), written by Nick Gaffaney, Loretta Recordings, distributed, licensed and manufactured by Sony Music Entertainment New Zealand – 88697520542.